PavanRangani/docs/docs/prd/estate-plan/will.md

 ### UX Rule

 - Codicil section is available in the Edit will.
-- In Specific Bequest, records are primary sorting on legal entity type of `Individual`, `Trust` & `Partnership` and secondary sorting of name.
+- In Specific Bequest, records are primary sorting on legal entity type of `Individual`, `Trust` & `Partnership` and secondary sorting of alphabetically order of Name.

 ### UI Rule